Miguel Vargas Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The Rays pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Rays have a 3.67 team ERA that ranks fourth across all MLB pitching staffs.
+- The Rays' 3.72 team ERA ranks sixth among all league pitching staffs.

-- Rays pitchers combine to give up the eighth-fewest home runs in baseball (52 total, one per game).
+- Rays pitchers combine to surrender the ninth-fewest home runs in baseball (54 total, one per game).

+- The Rays will look to Fleming (1-0) in his third start of the season.

+- His most recent appearance came in relief on Monday when the left-hander threw six innings against the Toronto Blue Jays, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.